shajra/nix-project/doc/project-developing-basics.md

 nix --refresh \
     flake new \
     --template github:shajra/nix-project/main#less \
-    /tmp/my-project-less  # or whereever you want your new project
+    /tmp/my-project-less  # or wherever you want your new project
 ```

     wrote: "/tmp/my-project-less/README.org"